When accepting remote payments, it's important to follow these best practices to make sure both you and your customers have a positive experience.

 Note that remote payments are more susceptible to chargebacks and fraud.

 - Inform your customer that their payment will appear on their statement as SUMUP *YOUR BUSINESS NAME*.
 Please ensure that your name is recognisable on the statement.
-If this is currently not the case, let us know so we can change it for you.
+If this is currently not the case, you can amend it in your SumUp Account.

 - Communicate your business' refund and delivery policies to the customer.